 Instead, you can use a temporary redirect so visitors can still access your existing site.
 Google won’t crawl the new site until the updates are complete, your site’s security remains intact and users probably won’t notice any difference in the site’s functionality.

 Bottom line: Understanding whether to use a 301 or 302 redirect can affect your website’s SEO and success in the long term.
 EasyRedir can help ensure any URL redirection goes smoothly.
-Want to learn more about how our dashboard works?
+Want to learn more about how EasyRedir can help?
 Here’s a quick breakdown.